OliverOakley/project_two/README.md

 The application is my own, spurred by the QA DevOps Practical Project specification.
 I also utilised a lot of code (particularly for the front-end) from my QA Fundamental Project, found [here.](https://github.com/OliverOakley/project_one)
 Whilst the code is entirely my own, I owe a lot to the QA Community resources, my trainer Dara Oladapo, and fellow QA Trainees.
 The network outline image used in 'Cloud Server - GCP' section was created by a fellow QA Trainee, Suner Syuley.
+Screenshots within this README.md are taken and stored using Gyazo Capture.